 Through Teddington and onto London

 The weather decided to co-operate and it turned quite sunny.
 The lock-keepers on the other hand all seemed to take the day off, so it was a full exercise day for me but its not too bad in the sunshine.
-We ate while underway and we got to Teddington easily.
+We ate while underway and we got to Teddington with time to spare.

 Patrick then asked “why are we waiting around?”
 He had a quick check on tides and times and suggested we keep going.
 We could get to Richmond lock for the tide (we can only go through that lock on high tide) and then it would be a few hours until we reached St Katherine’s dock.
 So we did just that.
 We had to hang around Richmond for about an hour for the tide and met up with a fellow boat festival traveller.
 He was heading to the show and so we travelled in tandem, which is always nice.
 We got to St Kat’s by about 19:00 and settled in.
 It was a lovely trip down, passing all the iconic buildings and parts of London that we only knew from “the land”.